Customer Service Information

 SureMove’s aim is to offer a quality professional service.
 We do our best to ensure that you do not suffer any financial loss, distress, inconvenience or detriment due to our conduct but if you have a complaint about our service then this note sets out the procedure which we will follow in dealing with your complaint.

-1. The Director with overall authority for the team which handled your matter will deal with your complaint initially and can be contacted by phone or written communication to our offices, as follows (email addresses are provided should you wish to use these):
+1. The Director with overall authority for the team which handled your matter will deal with your complaint initially and can be contacted by phone or written communication to our offices.

 2. If the Director is absent at the time the complaint is made it will be initially handled by the alternative Director but will be passed back to the absent Director upon their return to the office.